 - Minutes of the previous meeting

 - CEO's status report

 - Report by CFO

 - Strategic matters

-- $\ Feedback \ from \ latest \ auditing \ committee \ meeting$
+- Feedback from latest auditing committee meeting

-- Financial reporting, such as interim report, annual report
+- $\,$ $\,$ Financial reporting, such as interim report and annual report

-- Decisions on particular matters
+- $\ Decisions \ on \ particular \ matters$

-During 2016 CEO Karl-Johan Persson provided information on the following, among other things: sales, costs, results, the customer offering for each brand and market performance, investments, store and online expansion, sustainability, external factors and development opportunities.
-The CEO also provided ongoing information on purchasing, production, the stock-in-trade, marketing and PR activities, organisational changes, the broadening of the product range, and new initiatives and the development of new brands.
-Decisions taken by the board during the year included the opening of around 425 new stores net, with Puerto Rico, Cyprus and New Zealand as new store markets for 2016, as well as rapid online expansion, with eleven new H&M online markets in 2016.
+During 2017 CEO Karl-Johan Persson provided information on the following, among other things: sales, costs, results, the customer offering for each brand and market performance, investments, store and online expansion, sustainability, external factors and development opportunities.
+The CEO also provided ongoing information on purchasing, production, the stock-in-trade, marketing and PR activities, organisational changes, the broadening of the product range, new initiatives and the development of new brands.
+In 2017, 388 new stores net were opened with Kazakhstan, Colombia, Iceland, Vietnam and Georgia as new H&M store markets for 2017.
+Decisions taken by the board during the year included a rapid online expansion, with eight new H&M online markets in 2017: Turkey, Taiwan, Hong Kong, Macau, Singapore, Malaysia, the Philippines and Cyprus.

-The sector is undergoing interesting structural changes and rapid shifts in technology - which creates great opportunities, but also puts demands on the organisation.
-The board therefore discusses the significance of the increased digitalisation and which investments need to be made in order to be able to offer customers a shopping experience that is as complete and seamless as possible.
+The industry is undergoing interesting structural changes and rapid shifts in technology as a result of the increased digitalisation of society.

+This creates great opportunities, but also puts demands on the organisation.
+The board therefore discusses the significance of this shift, with more and more shopping taking place online, and the transformation that the H&M group is undergoing in order to respond to these changed circumstances.
+Among other things, it discusses future growth plans, how the organisation should adapt to the new situation and which investments need to be made in order to be able to offer customers a shopping experience that is as complete and seamless as possible.
 The board receives ongoing updates on these projects.
-These might concern development of the online offering in terms of faster delivery options, mobile payment solutions, handling of returns, changes of platforms and advanced data analytics, etc. The long-term investments being made aim to ensure the group's future expansion and position.
+These might concern development of the online offering in terms of faster delivery options, mobile payment solutions, handling of returns, changes of platforms, advanced data analytics etc. The long-term investments being made aim to ensure the group's future expansion and position.

 The group's integrated sustainability work is very important and is discussed regularly by the board.
-Every six months, the head of sustainability provides an update on the group's sustainability work with reference to key indicators and targets, such as compliance with the Code of Conduct, sustainable material, climate impact, anti-corruption, etc.
+Every six months, the head of sustainability provides an update on the group's sustainability work with reference to key indicators and targets, such as compliance with the Code of Conduct, sustainable materials, climate impact, anti-corruption, etc.

 At each board meeting the chairman of the auditing committee reports to the board on what the auditing committee discussed at its latest meeting.
-This primarily concerns areas such as accounting, auditing, tax, internal control, risk, various new regulations and new legislation, etc. The overall risk assessment, involving the very largest risks - in both the short and the long term - is then also discussed at subsequent board meetings.
+This primarily concerns areas such as accounting, auditing, tax, customs duties, internal control, risk, various new regulations and new legislation etc. The overall risk assessment, involving the very largest risks - in both the short and the long term - is then also discussed at subsequent board meetings.
 At four of the year's meetings the board goes through quarterly reports before they are published and at the January meeting the board discusses the annual report, with the auditor also reporting on the year's audit.

-During the year the board takes a number of different decisions such as on the expansion and investment plan, the proposed dividend, which was SEK 9.75 per share for the 2015 financial year, as proposed to the 2016 AGM, guidelines for remuneration of senior executives, the financial reports, etc. In 2016 the board also took the decision to propose amendment of the articles of association.
-At a board meeting on 30 January 2017 the board decided to rephrase the earlier growth target.
+During the year the board takes various decisions, for example regarding the expansion and investment plan, the proposed dividend, which was SEK 9.75 per share for the 2016 financial year, as proposed to the 2017 AGM, the payment of the dividend in two instalments during the year, guidelines for remuneration of senior executives and the financial reports etc.